An introduction to the research and knowledge exchange at the Centre for Digital Media Cultures from the Director, Dr Mary Darking.

 Spanning a wide range of domains from art, policy, computer science, social science, health, education and commercial enterprise, CMDC members share a common interest in creating inclusive digital worlds through purposeful intervention in social and digital inequalities.

 We support our members to connect and explore their digital work from the earliest stages of developing a practice or research career, to more advanced stages, where the skill of digital research and practice becomes one of learning to engage in and create cross-specialist spaces for collaboration.
 Our centre members’ work reflects this and the projects we develop are leading examples of collaborative, trans-disciplinary practice.

 We inform practice, research and policy through developing key local, national and international partnerships, cutting across community, industry and the public sector.

+The centre co-delivered the Digital Catapult Centre Brighton, including the 5G Brighton project, the Dat Research *& Innovation Laboratory and the Digital Research & Innovation Value Accelerator (DRIVA Arts DRIVA projects) with Gatwick Airport.
+Arts DRIVA ensured artists and cultural producers participated alongside designers, businesses and technologists, to create new products and experiences utilising a live data feed out of a working airport.
 This positions us as a key stakeholder in the region for specialist knowledge transfer in Creative Digital and IT (CDIT).
 It also places us at the heart of the local SME innovation eco-system for next generation digital products and services.
-Building on the legacy of the DRIVA project the Centre is currently a lead partner in the implementation of a matching engine for creatives, technologists and businesses interested in data-driven innovation.
+Building on the legacy of the DRIVA project, the centre is a lead partner in the implementation of a matching engine for creatives, technologists and businesses interested in data-driven innovation.

 We welcome new collaborators at all career stages.
 We provide supervisory support for PhD candidates with digital research and practice interests and host international visiting researchers.